Belita

 Gladys Lyne Jepson-Turner (b.
 October 25 1923, Nether Wallop, Hampshire, England - d.
 December 18 2005), known professionally as Belita, was an Olympic ice-skater, dancer and early film actress.
 She skated for Great Britain in the 1936 Olympics, then turned to Hollywood to further her career.

 In 1946, Belita married Joel McGinnis; they divorced in 1956.
 She married, secondly, James Berwick (died 2000).
-In 1956 she retired from skating and three years later gave up show business altogether.
+In 1956, she retired from skating and gave up show business three years later.

 External links